The Longest Road to a Promise Kept — Modern Paraphrase | fresh.bible

 "I'll draw water for your camels too, until they've all had enough."

 And she didn't walk — she ran.
 She emptied her jar into the trough and went back to the well again and again, hauling water for all ten camels.
-The text says the servant stood there in silence, watching her, trying to understand whether God had actually just answered his prayer in real time.
+The text says the servant stood there in silence, watching her, trying to understand whether God had actually just answered his in real time.

 Think about this moment.
 He hadn't even said "amen" yet.
 God was already moving.
 Sometimes the answer to your prayer is already on its way before you finish asking.
 That's not coincidence — that's .